ryandawsonuk/AgileTeamworkGame/README.md

 * Encourage healthy conflict
 * Help team members respect each other's perspectives
+* Confront how [agile manifesto values](https://agilemanifesto.org/) have to be played out in real situations
 * Challenge flexibility of role boundaries

 Discussion topics are deliberately delicate.
 This helps teams get comfortable with acknowledging perspectives and working through disagreements.
 It addresses the second dysfunction of 'The Five Dysfunctions of a Team' (Fear of Conflict) from an Agile point of view.